Learn - Shopping Lists

 Adding items

 Open a list and type in the Add an item bar at the bottom.
-Press the return key (or tap the + beside the bar) to add what you typed.
+Press the return key, or tap the + beside the bar, to add what you typed.
 The item appears in the list right away.

-As you type, the bar suggests items from your own shopping history, with the most-bought first.
-These suggestions come only from products you have actually bought on past receipts, never from a generic catalog, because a list is personal and is not always groceries.
-Tap a suggestion to add it; it arrives already knowing its aisle and its usual price, so it groups and prices itself immediately.
-If nothing in your history matches what you are typing, the bar simply stays quiet and adds exactly the text you wrote.
+As you type, the bar suggests up to eight products from your own shopping history, most-bought first.
+The suggestions come only from products you have actually bought on past receipts, never from a general grocery catalog, because a list is personal and is not always groceries.
+When the receipt recorded an aisle for a product, the suggestion shows it.
+When you tap a suggestion, the new row arrives already knowing its product, so it groups and prices itself immediately.

 Checking off and aisle grouping